Kang Hyung-suk

-Kang Hyung-seok (born January 1, 1992) is a South Korean stage, movie and television actor.
+Kang Hyung-suk (born January 1, 1992) is a South Korean stage, movie and television actor.
 He is best known for his role in drama Do Do Sol Sol La La Sol (2020), Hometown Cha-Cha-Cha (2021), Lost (2021) and movie Ajoomma (2022).

 Career

-After graduating from Theater and Film Department, Kang debuted in theater in 2016 with play Crazy Romance.
-In 2018 he joined another play Re-meet, followed by a Musical Evil Dead.
-By chance, he had a meeting with a casting manager in charge of in tvN drama Crash Landing on You.
-Those led into his television debut role as North Korean Soldier in the drama in 2019.
+After graduating from the Department of Theater and Film, Kang began his professional career on stage.
+He debuted in 2016 in the play Crazy Romance, followed by the 2018 production Re-meet and the musical Evil Dead.
+His transition to television occurred in 2019 after a meeting with a casting manager for the tvN drama Crash Landing on You.
+This meeting led to his television debut as a North Korean soldier in the series.

-In 2020, he's done various minor roles in KBS Drama Special, JTBC drama Itaewon Class and Dr. Romantic 2.
-His first support role was as Ahn Jung-ho in Netflix and KBS2 simulcast drama Do Do Sol Sol La La Sol.
-This role led him into exclusive contract with his current Agency AM Entertaintment.
+Throughout 2020, Kang appeared in several minor roles across various networks, including KBS Drama Special, JTBC's Itaewon Class and SBS's Dr. Romantic 2.
+He secured his first significant supporting role as Ahn Jung-ho in the Netflix and KBS2 simulcast drama Do Do Sol Sol La La Sol.
+His performance in this series led to an exclusive contract with AM Entertainment.

-In 2020 he venture into big screen through supporting role Kim Eui-song, in indie movie Value Capsida by Director Cho Seung-won.
-Director Cho Seung-won developed a short story based on his experience of serving as a KATUSA Soldier (a South Korean soldier attached to the USFK) and made it into a feature film.
-It was released in October 2021.
+Kang made his film debut in 2020 with a supporting role as Kim Eui-song in the independent film Value Capsida.
+Directed by Cho Seung-won, the feature film was based on the director's personal experiences as a KATUSA soldier and received a theatrical release in October 2021.

-In 2021, Kang Hyung-seok won audition for role of Choi Eun-cheol, a police officer at the Gongjin Police Station in tvN drama Hometown Cha-Cha-Cha.
-In the same year, He also cast as role of Jun-hyeok in JTBC drama Lost.
+In 2021, Kang successfully auditioned for the role of Choi Eun-cheol, a police officer at the Gongjin Police Station, in the tvN drama Hometown Cha-Cha-Cha.
+During the same year, he appeared in the JTBC drama Lost in the role of Jun-hyeok.

+2022–Present: Leading Roles and International Recognition

-In 2022, Kang appeared as main lead with Singapore actress Hong Huifang in the Korean-Singapore joint film Ajoomma.
-It was unveiled for the first time at the 27th Busan International Film Festival (BIFF).
-Invited to the 'New Currents' section of 27th BIFF competition, this film tells the story of a Singaporean housewife who is obsessed with Korean dramas and travels to Korea alone.
-Kang took on the role of Kwon-woo, a travel guide who fluent in Chinese and works hard for a living.
-Kwon-woo is a person who lives a difficult life due to the pressure of debt and is separated from his family.
+In 2022, Kang starred alongside Singaporean actress Hong Huifang in the Korean-Singapore joint film Ajoomma.
+The film premiered in the "New Currents" competition section of the 27th Busan International Film Festival (BIFF).
+The film follows the story of a Singaporean housewife who is obsessed with Korean dramas and travels to Korea alone.
+Kang portrayed Kwon-woo, a Chinese-speaking tour guide struggling with debt and family separation.

-In 2023, Kang was appointed as Public Relation Ambassador for The 3rd ASEAN Film Week, which was co-hosted by the ASEAN Cultural Center (run by the Korea Foundation) and the Korea Film Center.
+In 2023, Kang was appointed as the Public Relations Ambassador for the 3rd ASEAN Film Week.
+The event was co-hosted by the ASEAN Cultural Center, operated by the Korea Foundation, and the Korea Film Center.